panr/hugo-theme-terminal/README.md

   showMenuItems = 2
   # center the content on the screen
   # set theme to full screen width
-  fullWidthTheme = true // default: false
+  fullWidthTheme = false
   # center theme with default width
-  centerTheme = true // default: false
+  centerTheme = false

 [languages]
   [languages.en]